A refreshed WACSSO

 A year of celebration for WACSSO and P&Cs across the state.
 At the 2011 Annual Conference, WACSSO celebrated its 90th year of operation.
 David Forrester, WACSSO Life Member, spoke on the history of education and the important role of WACSSO.
 Mr Forrester, along with President, Kylie Catto, and Life Member, Betty Green, cut the cake in front of over 220 P&C delegates from around the state.
 Robert Fry, the longest serving President, was also awarded Life Membership for his dedication and commitment to the organisation.

 In 1988, we saw another major reorganisation with the electorate boundaries being varied to coincide with the 29 Ministry of Education school districts.
 A similar reorganisation occurred in 1997 when the district boundaries were changed by the Education Department.

 WACSSO logo designed

 A competition was conducted to design a logo for WACSSO.
-From the forty entries submitted, four tied for first place.
+From the 40 entries submitted, four tied for first place.
 From these designs, the logo of three people in three triangles was devised.
 The interlocking triangles represent Students, Parents and Teachers co-operating in the learning process.
 The stylised figures also represent Students, Parents and Teachers; while WACSSO, the State Body representing all Parents and Citizens' Associations, is the complementary organisation, helping to provide learning opportunities and ensuring that each student has an equal opportunity to receive the best possible education.
-The Logo has been re-designed over the years to ensure it remains modern and in touch with today’s generation.
+The logo has been re-designed over the years to ensure it remains modern and in touch with today’s generation.